Retire by stateFigures verified May 31, 2026

 Cold winters and car dependence

-Winters are cold and snowy, and outside the few walkable downtowns the state is largely car-dependent.
+Winters are cold and snowy.
+Outside the few walkable downtowns, you will need a car to get around.
 These are the honest caveats that come with the New England setting.

 Taxes are easing for retirees

-Connecticut has historically taxed retirement income, but a multi-year phase-in has reduced or eliminated state tax on many pensions, IRAs, and Social Security for residents under set income limits.
-Where you land depends on your federal adjusted gross income.
+Connecticut has long taxed retirement income.
+A multi-year phase-in has now reduced or removed state tax on many pensions, IRAs, and Social Security for residents under set income limits.
+Where you land comes down to your federal adjusted gross income.

 Connecticut General Assembly, Office of Legislative Research